 The Probation Review Committee will examine three areas.
 Any documentation submitted by the student should be relevant to the probationary period.
 The student should prepare a personal statement as well as be prepared to present on the following:

 - Academics: Is the student succeeding academically?
 Has his/her GPA increased or decreased?
 Does the student have an academic plan?
 Is the student involved in his/her academic department (e.g., academic clubs, programs)?
-What are the student’s future career goals?
-Progress reports and letters of character from faculty and the student’s advisor may be helpful.
+What are the student's future career goals?
+Progress reports and letters from faculty and the student's advisor may be helpful.

-- Involvement: How is the student positively engaged in the University community?
+- Engagement: How is the student positively engaged in the University community?
 Is the student involved in clubs, organizations, activities, other employment or outreach?
 Does the student hold any leadership position?
 If the student was sanctioned to UConn Compass or voluntarily chose to participate in it, copies of the UConn Compass involvement form and paper would be valuable to bring.
-Again, letters of character from organization advisors, employers, and staff can be helpful.
+Again, letters from organization advisors, employers, and staff can be helpful.

 Should students dress in a particular manner for a review meeting?